-Although credit for this category was not requested, the property is abutting land enrolled in the PBRS program to the north (parcel#142202-9116).
+The property is west of Cougar Mountain Wildlife Park (parcel# 430971-0350) owned by King County Parks.
 The enrolling open space area is providing a buffer of native vegetation of more than 50 feet to this adjacent land, which exceeds the category's requirement.
+Credit for this category is recommended.
 Credit for this category is recommended.